 Arkos Tracker 2 has a powerful support for sound effects.
-They are managed in a different way as Arkos Tracker 1, to be even more simple to use.
+They are managed in a different way than Arkos Tracker 1, to be even more simple to use.

-The sound effects must be composed in a specific song, and each instruments can then be exported as sound effects, on the desired frequency.
+The sound effects must be composed in a separate song, and each instruments can then be exported as sound effects, at the desired frequency.
 This allows to use the same sound effect set among multiple songs (or to be used even without music), thing that was not possible with Arkos Tracker 1.

 Creating the sound effects

-- Make sure the subsong has the right PSG parameters.
+- Make sure the only subsong of the song has the right PSG parameters.
 Especially, makes sure the PSG frequency is the right one.
 To do that: Edit > Song properties.

 - Create as many instruments as there are sound effects.
 Don't worry if you don't use them all: you will indicate what sound effects are actually used, on export.

 - Don't hesitate to make tracks using the instruments to make sure they sound right.
 The tracks won't be exported, so there is no loss of memory.

 If you want to test this quickly, you can load test sfxs.
 You can use either songs\STarKos\Targhan - Dead On Time - Sound Effects.sks, or songs\ArkosTracker2\3Channels\SoundEffects.aks (both are in the AT2 package).
 We'll use the first in the example below.

 To export sound effects to use them in your productions, it's easy, click on File > Export > Export sound effects (AKX).
 A new window opens:

 The list at the top shows all the instruments of the song.
 They are all considered "used" by default, but you can remove those you don't want by unticking the "export?" checkbox.